mainkoon81/ooo-Minkun-Model-Collection-I/README.md

-### 2> ANOVA with LinearRegression
-ANOVA is used when we have **categorical explanatory variables** so that the observations`Y` belong to groups.
+__D.
+ANOVA with LinearRegression__ is used when we have **categorical explanatory variables** so that the observations`Y` belong to groups.
 In ANOVA, we compare the variability of responses(Y) `within groups` to the variability of responses(Y) `between groups`.
 If the variability **between groups** is large, relative to the variability within the groups, we conclude that there is a `grouping effect`.
 Factors can have `2 categories` or `many levels`.
 For example, low and high or true and false.
 Or they can have many levels.
  - Let's say we are going to conduct an online marketing experiment.
    - we might experiment with two factors of website design - sound / font_size
      - factor01:__sound__